-The European RI landscape is diverse (RI operators, managers, users (researchers, industry) decision makers, funders).
+The European Research Infrastructures (RI) landscape encompasses different categories of players and stakeholders (RI operators, managers, users (researchers, industry) decision makers, funders).
 Past efforts were directed towards gaining insight into available RIs, national RI road mapping practices, and planning of pan-European RIs.
-A catalogue of services for e-infrastructures is currently under development.
-A recent report by OECD Global Science Forum highlights that ”open digital platforms…can have substantial value for a wide range of stakeholders”.

-Responding to the needs of users of physical RIs, CatRIS will make available information about RI services offered in Europe.
-Such information will improve visibility of services, foster European and international collaborations, and enhance RI accessibility, usage, and impact.
-Currently, RIs provide information about their services mostly in free formats through websites with varying completeness and details.
-Existing initiatives will be analysed to identify best practices and to propose a service catalogue structure to respond to users’ needs.
+Responding to the needs of users of physical RIs, CatRIS made available information about RI services offered in Europe.
+Such information will improve visibility of services, foster European and international collaborations, and enhance RI accessibility, usage, and impact by developing a service catalogue structure, interoperable with the EOSC Portal, to respond to users’ needs.

-The active engagement of the whole RI community is critical and, being at the centre of the project, will provide specifications and drive for the development.
-Through the use of a rating system and feedback loops on its contents, CatRIS can also serve as a bottom-up tool to facilitate the identification of potential gaps of European RI services.
-CatRIS will thus operate as an open “network of networks” branching out to RI communities across borders and beyond.
+CatRIS engaged actively with the whole RI community, whose needs were at the centre of the project, to gather specifications and input for the development of the catalogue.
+Through the use of a rating system and feedback loops on its contents, CatRIS also d as a bottom-up channel to facilitate the identification of potential gaps of European RI services.
+CatRIS thus operated as an open “network of networks” branching out to RI communities across borders and beyond.